 Apple Head Chihuahuas don’t socialize very easily with others thanks to their big-dog mentality and envious nature.
 However, socializing at an early age produces promising results.

-To avoid fights resulting in severe injuries, be careful when letting an Apple Head Chihuahua meet a bigger dog.
+To avoid injuries, be careful when letting an Apple Head Chihuahua meet a bigger dog.

 Applehead Chihuahuas: Do they make good family dogs?

 No, Apple Head Chihuahuas are best suited for people living alone.
 These Chihuahuas are possessive about their owners and bond with just one person in the family.
 They also don’t act very hospitable to strangers or even other family members.
 Chihuahuas generally do not like strangers and will bite strangers or bark at them as a way to defend themselves.

 Applehead Chihuahuas are also not the best dog for young children.
 They get annoyed easily and may snap at kids trying to play with them.
 Their delicate bodies also require careful handling; something kids may not be aware of.